gleneivey/wontomedia/deploy/wontology-on-a2hosting/README.markdown

 In short, the deployment procedure is as follows:

+ * from any web browser, back up the current database content by fetching both a 'nodes.yaml' and an 'edges.n3' file from http://wontology.org/admin

  * from the root of a wontomedia directory tree:
       $ rake                                   # which will build a release gem
       $ ./deploy/wontology-on-a2hosting/deploy-to-a2.sh